 - Elected Secretary of the Oxford University United Nations Association

 - Conducting live-imaging stem cell development research in Dr. Matthew Wawersik's laboratory

-- Member of Student Helping Honduras (SHH), and co-leader and fundraising organizer for the 2012-2013 Winter Trip team
+- Member of Student Helping Honduras (SHH), team leader and fundraising organizer for the 2012 Winter and 2014 Spring Teams

 - Senior captain of William & Mary Dhamaal Bhangra varsity dance team